BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 ^ with any electronic good it's incredibly easy to give stuff away for free at no cost to yourself

+^ Keep in mind you don't have to give away everything.
+Give people enough to really understand your product and to understand you.

 ---

 # [fit] Free Products do